Home > MLB

-NL MVP odds and 2025 betting favourites: Ohtani odds-on favourite after pitching debut
+NL MVP odds and 2025 betting favourites: Duel threat Ohtani the odds-on favourite

 Ohtani is the odds-on favourite to win the NL MVP.
-Photo by Kyusung Gong/AP.
+Photo by Godofredo A. Vásquez/AP.

 Ohtani is the odds-on favourite to win the NL MVP.
-Photo by Kyusung Gong/AP.
+Photo by Godofredo A. Vásquez/AP.

-Coming off a historically great season, Shohei Ohtani is back in the driver's seat to earn National League MVP honours.
+Coming off a historically great season, Shohei Ohtani is on track to win back-to-back MVP honours.

 The latest: Ohtani authored MLB's first 50-50 season last year, bashing 54 home runs and stealing 59 bases.
 Now in his second year with the Los Angeles Dodgers, Ohtani has begun to pitch as well.
-He's the odds-on favourite, with only one other player sitting below 40-to-1.
+He's the odds-on favourite, with a couple of others creeping up the odds table.

 NL MVP odds